orbingol/NURBS-Python/docs/q_a.rst

 Why NURBS-Python?
 =================

 NURBS-Python started as a final project for *M E 625 Surface Modeling* course offered in 2016 Spring semester at Iowa State University.
 The main purpose of the project was development of a free and open-source, object-oriented, pure Python NURBS library and releasing it on the public domain.
 As an added challenge to the project, everything was developed using Python Standard Library but no other external modules.

 In years, NURBS-Python has grown up to a self-contained and extensible general-purpose pure Python spline library with support for various computational geometry and linear algebra algorithms.
 Apart from the computational side, user experience was also improved by introduction of visualization and CAD exchange modules.

 NURBS-Python is a user-friendly library, regardless of the mathematical complexity of the splines.
 To give a head start, it comes with 40+ examples for various use cases.
 It also provides several extension modules for

-* Using the library directly from the command-line (useful for non-Python and automated systems)
+* Using the library directly from the command-line
 * Generating common spline shapes
 * Rhino .3dm file import/export support
 * ACIS .sat file import support